 One of the important lessons here is that this problem with the CPU spikes on the MPLS edge routers might have taken weeks or months to discover without the right solution deployed to analyze the appropriate metrics.
 Once the customer had total visibility into the network, and the knowledge of where to look for the root cause of the problem, they were able to solve it and move on to more important business.

 So, will the customer’s network remain in proper working order?
-Stay tuned for part three of this series!
+Stay tuned for CSI Part Three of this series!